 - Do take great care if driving near to the school; the combination of buses, pedestrians and cars on Shutts Lane in wintry conditions is especially dangerous and we advise against this experience.

-- Do check Myvle during periods of school closure – work is set there to keep students gainfully employed when school is closed.
+- Do check Myvle and ClassCharts during periods of school closure – work is set there to keep students gainfully employed when school is closed.